Aboukir (cake)

-Aboukir is type of a dessert make with a sponge cake that has been baked in a Charlotte mold, divided into multiple layers which are layered with chestnut cream.
+Aboukir is a dessert made with a sponge cake that has been baked in a Charlotte mold, divided into multiple sheets which are layered with chestnut cream.
+According to Larousse Gastronomique the dessert is of French origins.
 The assembled dessert is iced with coffee-flavoured fondant and decorated with a garnish of chopped pistachios.
-According to Larousse Gastronomique the dessert is of French origins.
 A frozen variation with pistachio ice cream is called an Aboukir bombe.

 Aboukir almonds are a type of petit four made with marzipan colored pink or green, with an almond in the center and glazed with boiled sugar or caramel.
-Aboukir is a region in Egypt where the almond production used to take place.
+Aboukir is a region in Egypt where almond production formerly took place.
 The almonds were exported to Europe from the Aboukir port.